Care instructions

 - Professional surface refresh

-- If necessary, regrind heavily stressed areas
+- If necessary, resand heavily stressed areas.

 - Intensive oil or wax treatment